Video is overtaking the internet.

 How do you do it?
 There are a variety of production elements that can intensify emotions, including:

 Color — There’s an entire field of psychology devoted to studying the impact that color has on people’s emotions.
 For example, yellow is associated with happiness, warmth, and optimism.
 Red is linked to love, romance, and blood.
 Blue is considered to be the most calming of the colors, evoking a sense of serenity and coolness.
+Carefully add color to produce a video that better engages viewers.

 Tip #2: Fine Tune Your Message

-You want to make a video.
+You want to make a short video.
 That’s great!
 But there’s a lot more to creating an engaging video than just deciding to do it.
 Before you get started, there are four questions you need to answer:

 a.
 Who’s the audience?